 - This is entirely possible.
 S&S sells to the Pandoran market by marketing their weaponry as having high magazine capacity.
 Then along come the bandits, whose own weapons can be produced more cheaply and fill in the same niche.
 S&S stops selling altogether when their market share gets too low and no one buys their weapons and moves their shipments off-world.

 - S&S looked to be a reseller, buying guns made by other companies, tweaking them a bit, giving them huge magazines, repainting them, and reselling them as their own brand.
 With the bandits making cheap guns that already fit S&S's niche, their operations were no longer profitable on Pandora (since they don't make their own guns) so they left or went out of business.

 Where's the Old Vault Hunter's money?

-This troper had a friend once have a respawn glitch out and take most of his money.
-He went from many, many, many times the money counter cap, to effectively nothing.
+- It's possible to encounter a respawn glitch out and lose most of your money.
+You went from many, many, many times the money counter cap, to effectively nothing.
 Maybe Hyperion pulled the same thing on the Old Vault Hunters?
 What're they going to do, cancel their subscription?
 Actually, that explains a few things about Roland...

 How Dahl weapons work

 - So, how does Dahl's selective-fire mechanic work.
 How is the gun supposed to distinguish between the user firing from the hip and aiming down the sights?

 - Ever noticed how Dahl weapons tend to fire around three rounds at once while zoomed?
 It's pretty much one function of the brand.
 Can be pretty nice for pistols, but as efficient as sniper rifles may be, you may as well no-scope when only planning to use one shot at a time with this brand.
 Or is there something else you're wondering about?